superfly/docs/blueprints/deno-kv-litefs.html.md

 ### Scaling

 Deploying just one node using LiteFS doesn’t actually _do much_, so try scaling outwards!
-You can add a few machines in regions close to your users like this:
+You can add a few Machines in regions close to your users like this:

 ```
 fly scale count 3 -r yyz,ewr,waw
 ```

-This will automatically add volumes and machines to [scale your app](/docs/apps/scale-count/#scale-an-apps-regions) out and around the world!
+This will automatically add volumes and Machines to [scale your app](/docs/apps/scale-count/#scale-an-apps-regions) out and around the world!